UAI 2016 - The Logistics of the Reviewing Process

 2. Indicate your list of interests/expertise

 Within CMT please access the "Subject Areas" function and please put a check beside any topic for which you would be willing to review papers.
 See Subject Areas for more information about the subject areas.

 Paper Bidding (March 2nd - March 7th)

 Once papers have been submitted to the conference, you will be notified that the bidding process has started, and you will be allowed to bid on papers in the CMT system.
 Additional details on this process will be provided beforehand.

-SPC paper assignment will be announced on March 10th.
-Two reviewers (PC members) per paper will be assigned more or less automatically, based on bids, topic similarity, and TPMS (Toronto Paper Matching System) scores.
-SPC members will be asked to pick the third reviewer.
+SPC paper assignment will be announced on March 14th.
+In the meantime, around 10 reviewers (PC members) will be suggested for each paper based on reviewer bids and subject area relevance.
+SPC members will be asked to rank the reviewers.
 This is important for finding a good match between the papers and the reviewers, and hence conducive to high quality reviewing.